Lone worker safety in home care: the key strengths to look for

-What is a lone worker?
+What is a lone worker in home care?

+Lone worker safety in home care starts with understanding the role and the risks involved.
 According to the Health and Safety Executive (HSE), in the UK, lone workers are those that work alone without close or direct supervision.
 Anybody that works alone, including contractors, self-employed people and employees, is classed as a lone worker.

 Lone workers exist in all sectors.
 Including those that work alone outside of normal business hours, those that work from home, or those that visit other people’s homes.